nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 MATHUTORING data are saved as a JSON file `[JAR file location]/data/mathutoring.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: Caution:
-If your changes to the data file make its format invalid, MATHUTORING will discard all data and start with an empty data file at the next run.
+If the changes to the data file make its format invalid, MATHUTORING will discard all data and start with an empty data file at the next run.
 </div>

 [Back to top](#table-of-contents)